samply/beam/README.md

 This design ensures that each component, mainly applications but Proxies and Brokers as well, can be addressed in tasks.
 Should the need arise in the future, this network could be federated by federating the brokers (not unsimilar to E-Mail/SMTP, XMPP, etc.)

 ## Getting started
-Running the `broker` binary will open a central broker instance listening on `0.0.0.0:8080`.
+Running the `broker` binary will open a central broker instance listening on `0.0.0.0:8080` (default, see CLI args for options).
 The instance can be queried via the API (see next section).

 ## Data objects (JSON)
 ### Task